buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcCoveringTypeEnum.md

 ### SLEEVING
 The covering is used to isolate a distribution element from a space in which it is contained.

+### TOPPING
+A layer of material used for leveling or flattening a surface.

 ### WRAPPING
 The covering is used for wrapping particularly of distribution elements using tape.